rifting/WhisperAndroid/README.md

 # WhisperAndroid
 A Wisp protocol client for Android, meant for circumventing censorship in strict environments.

-This is still in development - the codebase is quite cursed, for example, every UDP packet being forwarded to Cloudflare's DNS server.
-I would not reccomend using this for production applications quite yet.
-Also no ipv6

 # Compilation
-Yeah so compiling this sucks lol

-You may skip the tun2socks step if you'd like to use the prebuilt aar file I've provided.
+If you are only changing the frontend, you do not need to recompile tun2socks or libwisp2socks.so unless you would like not to use the prebuilts I've included.
+The same goes for compiling libwisp2socks.so - tun2socks does not have to be recompiled.

 Requirements:
 - Android SDK